Skip to main content

 • optimization

 The optimization of the game has received mixed reviews, with many players reporting significant performance issues, particularly during large battles where frame rates can drop drastically, even on high-end hardware.
-While some users experienced smooth gameplay with good graphics, others noted that the game struggles with stability and efficiency, leading to a frustrating experience overall.
-Overall, it appears that the game requires further optimization and patches to address these performance concerns.
+While some users experienced smooth performance on lower settings, others described the game as poorly optimized and buggy, suggesting that it requires substantial patches to improve stability and overall gameplay experience.
+Overall, the consensus indicates that despite its beautiful graphics, the game's optimization is lacking and detracts from the enjoyment.

-• “Loving the addition of co-op for playing with me and my friends and on top of the game seems well optimized on a myriad of different PCs and laptops I have played on.”
+• “Loving the addition of co-op for playing with me and my friends, and on top of that, the game seems well optimized on a myriad of different PCs and laptops I have played on.”

 • emotional

-• “Game has very nice graphics, but unfortunately the writers created a very boring story not focused much on the Homeworld universe at all.”
+• “Game has very nice graphics, but unfortunately the writers created a very boring story not focused much on the Homeworld world at all.”

 • “Boring, terribly boring story.”